 How Long Does it Take to Renew a Passport

-If you’re planning a trip overseas, the sooner you get your passport, the better.
-Processing times can be lengthy depending on when you plan to leave so it’s a good idea to learn about how long does it take renew a passport so you can be prepared ahead of time.
+If you plan a trip overseas, the sooner you get your passport, the better.
+Processing times can be lengthy depending on when you plan to leave, so it’s a good idea to learn how long it takes to renew a passport to be prepared ahead of time.

 Have you ever been overseas before?
 Has it been years since your last adventure out of the country?
-These are just two of the many situations that make people wonder how long does it take to renew a passport.
+These are just two situations that make people wonder how long it takes to renew a passport.

-For a better understanding of how the process works, keep reading to discover some things that can play into when you get your new passport.
+To better understand how the process works, keep reading to discover some things that can play into when you get your new passport.

-First things first, figure out if you’re even eligible to get a new passport.
+First, determine if you’re eligible to get a new passport.
 The main requirements are for you to be a US citizen and have your old passport on hand and in good condition.
 If you lost your passport or it was stolen, you may have to treat the process as if you’re applying for a passport for the first time instead of a passport renewal.

 Other things to be aware of are whether or not your previous passport was issued when you were 16 years or older and within the past 15 years.
 If you were under the age of 16 or if the last time you needed a passport was more than 15 years ago, you may have a few other hoops to jump through before renewing.

-Note, if you want to keep your expired passport for old time’s sake, let the government know.
-They’re happy to send it back, but they won’t always do so if you don’t make the effort to tell them.
+If you want to keep your expired passport for old-time’s sake, let the government know.
+They’re happy to send it back, but they won’t always do so if you don’t try to tell them.

 Documenting Important Changes

-Let’s say you meet all the basic requirements of getting a new passport, but you’ve changed your name.
-Maybe you got married, divorced, or simply decided it was time for something new.
+You meet all the basic requirements of getting a new passport, but you’ve changed your name.
+Maybe you got married, divorced, or decided it was time for something new.

-Whatever the reason you now go by something other than your birth name, you need to tell the government about this before you send in your renewal paperwork.
-Failing to do so can create a back and forth between you and them, prolonging the total amount of time until your new passport is in your hands.
+Whatever the reason you now go by something other than your birth name, you must tell the government about this before sending your renewal paperwork.
+Failing to do so can create a back-and-forth between you and them, prolonging the total amount of time until your new passport is in your hands.
 If your trip is around the corner, you can’t afford for this silly mistake to cost you more time.

 Applying in Person Versus Online or Via Mail